Last Updated: October 25, 2022

 - AAMC policy prohibits the use of AAMC Communities to advertise job openings.
 However, position announcements that appear on AAMC CareerConnect may be linked.

-- Respect that the community is open and there is no confidentiality.
+- Respect the community is open and there is no confidentiality.

 - Information posted on the discussion groups and in the libraries is available for all to see.